Meet Brad Pitt And Angelina Jolie's Kids In Order Of Chronology

 And in 2008, the Hollywood power couple’s home brimmed with even more love as they joyfully welcomed their twins, Knox Léon and Vivienne Marcheline, now 15, into the world.

-For Jolie, their diverse family and multicultural upbringing have had a profoundly positive impact on her children.
-She cherishes the diversity of her household and believes it has played a pivotal role in shaping her kids into the unique individuals they are today.
+For the children, their diverse family and multicultural upbringing have had a profoundly positive impact on them.
+Jolie, on her part, also cherishes the diversity of her household and believes it has played a pivotal role in shaping her kids into the unique individuals they are today.

 Brad Pitt, too, has expressed his desire for their children to pursue their passions and dreams, allowing them the freedom to explore their own unique paths in life.